ka1amita/botasana/README.md

 _Botasana_ is a chatbot that replies with humorously edited user prompt.
 Some words in the user prompt are modified in order to resemble names of yoga [asanas](https://en.wikipedia.org/wiki/Asana).

-To achieve this, _Botasana_ uses a [OpenAI comletion API](https://platform.openai.com/docs/guides/text-generation).
+To achieve this _Botasana_ uses a [OpenAI comletion API](https://platform.openai.com/docs/guides/text-generation).

 ## Try it!